pykale/pykale/README.md

 [Contributing](https://github.com/pykale/pykale/blob/master/CONTRIBUTING.md) |
 [Discussions](https://github.com/pykale/pykale/discussions)

 PyKale is a machine learning library that leverages knowledge from multiple sources for accurate and *interpretable* prediction.
 It supports graphs, images, and videos now.
-It is based on [PyTorch](https://pytorch.org/) and several other libraries but differs from existing ones by adopting a unified pipeline-based APIs design and incorporating key recent developments.
+It is based on [PyTorch](https://pytorch.org/) and several other libraries but differs from existing ones by adopting a unified pipeline-based APIs design, enforcing standardization and minimalism, and incorporating key recent developments.
 See the [Trello board](https://trello.com/b/X8VBNAvf/pykale-api-overview) for an overview.

 <img src="https://github.com/pykale/pykale/raw/master/docs/images/pykale_pipeline.png"
      alt="Machine learning pipeline"
      style="float: center;" />

-PyKale also aims to facilitate *interdisciplinary* research on *knowledge-aware* machine learning for graphs, images, and videos in computer vision, graph analysis, and medical imaging applications.
+PyKale aims to facilitate *interdisciplinary* research on *knowledge-aware* machine learning for graphs, images, and videos in computer vision, graph analysis, and medical imaging applications.
 Key machine learning areas of interests include **dimensionality reduction**, **deep learning**, **multimodal learning**, and **transfer learning**.

 ### Pipeline-based modules (core, generic, and reusable)